halelitzhaki/dos-and-arp-nids/README.md

 ## Usage

 1. **Model Training**:
-   - Run the `train_model.py` script to train the machine learning model.
+   - Run the `python3 train_model.py` script to train the machine learning model.
 2. **Model Evaluation**:
-   - Use the `inference.py` script to show the performance of the trained model.
+   - Use the `python3 inference.py` script to show the performance of the trained model.

+## Acknowledgments

+This project was developed as part of an academic assignment to practice Maching Learning, Cyber and Network programming concepts.

 ## Contributing